VisitRome.com

 Experiences to Consider

-Participate in a cooking class to learn Roman culinary traditions or join a guided tour of the Catacombs for an intriguing experience.
-Visiting the Pantheon during the day reveals its architectural brilliance, while an evening walk along the Tiber River offers views of illuminated bridges.
+Participate in a cooking class to learn Roman culinary traditions or join a guided tour of the Catacombs for an intriguing visit.
+Visiting the Pantheon during the day reveals its architectural brilliance, while an evening walk along the Tiber River features views of illuminated bridges.

 Tours and Activities you might Like